"

 NAB AFL Auskick Volunteer

-Recognises an individual aged 15 – 25 years who has made an outstanding voluntary commitment over the past year and positively impacted the lives of others.
+Recognises an individual aged 15 – 25 years who has made an outstanding voluntary contribution to community football and whose volunteering has positively impacted others.

 Our Partners